weekly inspiration #5: Phantom Lady (1944)

 This camerawork infuses the noir, sophisticated narrative with innovative imagery.
 And it is a creative and efficient way to represent the vibrant inner circles of the big city life that Carol infiltrates for her detective work.

 The best example of this visual representation takes place at the speakeasy Carol accompanies the drummer to, for the visual style contrasts completely with that of the chase shown through lonely streets:

-Robert Siodmak’s sophisticated storytelling lies on the fact he chooses to portray suspense, ideas, and moments through imagery rather than dialogue.
+Robert Siodmak’s sophisticated storytelling lies on the fact he chooses to portray suspense, ideas, and moments through images rather than dialogue.
 He allows his actors to deliver full performances using their expressions in well crafted close ups to convey characters’ intentions, emotions, and change of hearts.
-His ability to create atmospheric thrillers integrating the departments seamlessly to build suspense is what makes him a master in film noir.
-However, in my opinion, his unique employment of symbolic visuals to represent psychological thrillers with the least amount of dialogue possible is what makes Siodmak a master in filmmaking itself.
+His ability to create suspense integrating cinematography, production design and sound seamlessly is what makes him a master in film noir.
+However, in my opinion, his unique employment of symbolic imagery to represent atmospheric, psychological thrillers with the least amount of dialogue possible is what makes Siodmak a master in filmmaking itself.

 1944 is regarded as one of the best years for the noir genre, since it witnessed the release of great classics like Billy Wilder’s Double Indemnity, Otto Preminger’s Laura, and Edward Dmytryk’s Murder, My Sweet.
 Rodert Siodmak’s Phantom Lady may be an overlooked piece for the noir group, but it most certainly enters the category of classics.

 Thank you for reading!

 Until next week... and next inspiration!